hibari/hibari/README.md

   * [Basho/Lager](https://github.com/basho/lager) as the primary logging facility.
 [GitHub Issue](https://github.com/hibari/hibari/issues/19)
   * Update for Erlang/OTP R16
   * The latest external libraries (ubf, ubf-thrift, riak-err)
+  * Support for building and running on Joyent SmartOS (illmos based OpenSolaris variant)
   * Sample codes for Erlang native client (`brick_simple`)
   * Basho Bench driver

 ## v0.5 series (unstable)

+Hibari v0.5 series will have a complete Thrift API for non-Erlang clients.

+These v0.5.x releases will be considered **unstable**.

 - **v0.5**
   * **A complete Thrift API** (`do`, `get_many`, and `testset` flag